sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 The first design point in heap scanning is the segregation of memory into the byte array section and objects section.
 This avoids the classic problem of byte arrays looking like pointer objects.
 Now, we know when scanning the heap which slots are bytes and which are pointers.

 The second approach is the use of sentinels to efficiently check when the scanner has reached the end of the object space.
-Instead of checking if we have reached the end of the object space after every read, the SELF compiler adds a *sentinal* reference at the end of the object space that matches the scanning criteria.
+Instead of checking if we have reached the end of the object space after every read, the SELF compiler adds a *sentinel* reference at the end of the object space that matches the scanning criteria.
 Thus, we only need to check for the sentinal on every matching reference instead of every word of memory.

 Finally, a scanner often must find objects that *contain* a matching reference rather than the object itself.
 To efficiently implement this, the compiler begins every object with a *mark* word.
 Once the scanner finds a matching reference, it simply needs to scan backwards to find the mark word and find out what the object is.